MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

 > [!NOTE]
 >
-> If you're installing the Power Automate mobile app for Android, you'll need version 3.x.x or later to get the functionality that's described in the articles in this section.
+> If you're installing the Power Automate mobile app, you'll need version 3.x.x or later to get the functionality that's described in the articles in this section.

 ## Change environments